adbharadwaj/graphspace-manual/docs/GraphSpace_Network_Model.md

 - optional:

     - `popup` - text - A string that will be displayed in a popup window when the user clicks the edge.
-This string can be HTML-formatted.
+This string can be HTML-formatted information, e.g., Gene Ontology annotations and database links for a protein; or types, mechanism, and database sources for an interaction.
-    - `k` - integer - An integer index for this node.
-GraphSpace uses this attribute when the user seeks to step through the nodes and edges of the graph.
+    - `k` - integer - An integer-valued attribute for this edge, which denotes a rank.
+Through this attribute, GraphSpace allows the user to filter nodes and edges in a network visualization.

 ### Sample JSON